Professionalism - National Board Certification

 Upon attaining National Board Certification, teachers are paid an annual $2,000 salary bonus for the life of their National Board Certificate; and the $2,000 base bonus factors into retirement.
 Additionally, new NBCTs with Master Degrees are permitted to apply to EPSB for a rank change to Rank 1.
 The Rank 1 designation is permanent.

 Kentucky Education Association has been an active and ardent supporter of the National Board and is proud of its support of candidates, NBCTs, mentors and the people who make the program work.
 We offer support in the form of professional learning opportunities for candidates, Candidate Support Providers (CSPs), and NBCTs getting ready to renew.
-Visit KEA National Board Seminars for details and registration.
+Contact Mona Ball (firstname.lastname@example.org) for more details.

 NEA also offers many resources for the candidate considering National Board Certification.
 Visit the NEA's National Certification web site for answers to frequently asked questions, a candidate's guide, and much more.
 NEA members may also qualify for low interest NBC loans.
 Visit the NEA Member Benefits Web site for more details.